bradhowes/AUv3Support/Sources/DSPHeaders/README.md

 and `PercentageParameter` are based on this class, and `LFO` uses it to ramp changes to its oscillating frequency.

 Originally, this was a C++ headers-only package, but now there is a `DSPHeaders.mm` file that contains various lookup table generators that are run at compile time to fill the coefficient lookup tables used by the cubic 4-order interpolation routine (4 value generators for the 4 coefficients).

 # Usage

-Add `.productItem(name: "AUv3-DSP-Headers", package: "AUv3SupportPackage", condition: .none)` to the list of dependencies in your C++ target and then `#include` whatever header you want.
+Add `.product(name: "AUv3-DSP-Headers", package: "AUv3Support", condition: .none)` to the list of dependencies in your C++ target and then `#include` whatever header you want.
 Note that adding the dependency will affect the search path used for finding include files, so you just need to use the file name without any path component.